Best Books3

 Book Summary

-This special edition of Rebecca includes excerpts from Daphne du Maurier's The Rebecca Notebook and Other Memories, an essay on the real Manderley, du Maurier's original epilogue to the book, and more.
+This special edition includes material from Daphne du Maurier's notebooks, an essay on the real inspiration for Manderley, and the author's original epilogue.

 Discussion Questions